TimonLevy/Networking/Extras.md

 It's goes like, layer to layer until we get to the `ROOT CA`, that certificate has no linked certificate.
 It certifies itself and it is hardcoded into your system so you wont be able to fake that.

 So that's how we certify a message in the network, a little complicated but it gets the job done.

+**NOTICE**: Digital signatures and certificates can be applied to any sort of information, not only server public keys.

 ---------------------------------------------------------------------------------------------------------------------------------------------------